-- The parts of ISO/TS 17575 are compliant with the architecture defined in the future International Standard ISO 17573. - The parts of ISO/TS 17575 support charges for use of road sections (including bridges, tunnels, passes, etc.), passage of cordons (entry/exit) and use of infrastructure within an area (distance, time). - The parts of ISO/TS 17575 support fee collection based on units of distance or duration, and based on occurrence of events. - The parts of ISO/TS 17575 support modulation of fees by vehicle category, road category, time of usage and contract type (e.g. exempt vehicles, special tariff vehicles, etc.). - The parts of ISO/TS 17575 support limiting of fees by a defined maximum per period of usage. - The parts of ISO/TS 17575 support fees with different legal status (e.g. public tax, private toll). - The parts of ISO/TS 17575 support differing requirements of different Toll Chargers, especially in terms of - geographic domain and context descriptions, - contents and frequency of charge reports, - feedback to the driver (e.g. green or red light), - provision of additional detailed data on request, e.g. for settling of disputes. - The parts of ISO/TS 17575 support overlapping geographic toll domains. - The parts of ISO/TS 17575 support adaptations to changes in - tolled infrastructure, - tariffs, and - participating regimes. - The parts of ISO/TS 17575 support the provision of trust guarantees by the Service Provider to the Toll Charger for the data originated from the Front End.
+- The parts of ISO/TS 17575 are compliant with the architecture define 17573. - The parts of ISO/TS 17575 support charges for use of road sections (including bridges, tunnels, passes, etc.), passage of cordons (entry/exit), and use of infrastructure within an area (distance, time). - The parts of ISO/TS 17575 support fee collection based on units of distance or duration, and based on occurrence of events. - The parts of ISO/TS 17575 support modulation of fees by vehicle category, road category time of usage, and contract type (e.g. exempt vehicles, special tariff vehicles, etc.) - The parts of ISO/TS 17575 support limiting of fees by a defined maximum per period of usage. - The parts of ISO/TS 17575 support fees with different legal status (e.g. public tax, private toll). - The parts of ISO/TS 17575 support differing requirements of different Toll Chargers, especially in terms of - geographic domain and context descriptions, - contents and frequency of charge reports,

+- feedback to the driver (e.g. green or red light), and - provision of additional detailed data on request, e.g. for settling of disputes. - The parts of ISO/TS 17575 support overlapping geographic toll domains. - The parts of ISO/TS 17575 support adaptations to changes in - tolled infrastructure, \\\\ - tariffs, a participating regimes.

+- participative regimes.
+The parts of ISOLOGITETS support the provision of trust guarantees by the Service Provider to the Toll Charger for the data diginated from the Front End.
+Interpret of the data diginated from the Front End.